SoftInstigate/restheart-website/learn/custom-code-packaging-howto.md

 The Maven [Shade](https://maven.apache.org/plugins/maven-shade-plugin/) plugin provides the capability to package the artifact in an uber-jar, including its dependencies.

 The following configuration will produce a single jar file whose name is the artifactId, for instance `foo.jar`.
-This jar will include both your custon code and RESTHeart.
+This jar will include both your custom code and RESTHeart.
 You can start the customized RESTHeart with:

 ``` bash
 $ java -server -jar foo.jar conf.yml
 ```

-**Important**: RESTHeart is distributed under the AGPL, so you are obliged to distribute the software that use and/or embeds RESTHeart under the AGPL itslef.
+**Important**: RESTHeart is distributed under the AGPL, so you are obliged to distribute the software that use and/or embeds RESTHeart under the AGPL itself.
 SoftInstigate sells commercial licenses that overcome this limitation.

 ``` xml